Dan-Shields/vite-plugin-spx/README.md

 -   for development, run `pnpm dev` and for now a manual review of the built files is required

 ## Todo

+- Make vite listen for changes to the .json files and reload them automatically in development